-The Lead Cover Supervisor is responsible for arranging for the collection of information from supply agencies that verifies relevant suitability checks have been completed before the supply staff come into school.
-A copy of the information provided from the agency will be passed to S. Hutton, the Head Teacher's PA who will update the SCR.
+The Director of Finance is responsible for arranging for the collection of information from supply agencies that verifies relevant suitability checks have been completed before the supply staff come into school.
+A copy of the information provided from the agency will be passed to the Head Teacher's PA who will update the SCR.